repobee/repobee/docs/peer.rst

 :ref:`assign reviews`.
 We then do the following:

 1. Check if any reviews have already been posted.
-This can easily be performed with ``repomate list-issues -mn master-repo-2 -sf students.txt -r '^Peer review$'`` (assuming the naming conventions were followed!).
+This can easily be performed with ``repobee list-issues -mn master-repo-2 -sf students.txt -r '^Peer review$'`` (assuming the naming conventions were followed!).
 Take appropriate action if you find any reviews already posted (appropriate being anything you see fit to alleviate the situation of affected students possibly being assigned new repos to review).
-2. Purge the review teams with ``repomate purge-review-teams -mn master-repo-2 -sf students.txt``
+2. Purge the review teams with ``repobee purge-review-teams -mn master-repo-2 -sf students.txt``
-3. Close all review issues with ``repomate close-issues -mn master-repo-2 -sf students.txt -r '^Review of master-repo-2$'``
+3. Close all review issues with ``repobee close-issues -mn master-repo-2 -sf students.txt -r '^Review of master-repo-2$'``
 4. Create a new ``issue.md`` file apologetically explaining that you messed up: